aroscoe82/email_sandbox/Readme.md

 # Email

-* Grunt - task manager
+* Gulp - task manager
-* Grunt Contrib Watch - watch tasks to automate processes
-* Grunt Contrib Sass - process sass to css
+* Gulp Sass - process sass to css
-* Grunt Inline Css - convert css to inline css
+* Gulp Inline Css - convert css to inline css
-* Grunt Inky - based on Zurb Foundation’s Email templating language Inky, converts html tags to complex table HTML for emails
-* Grunt Mustache Render - “logic-less” template system.
-Takes static JSON, YAMEL or JS to render templates.
-* Grunt Jinja - Compiling Jinja2 templates
+* Gulp Nunjucks HTML - include partials
+* Gulp Nunjucks Render - render json data to html template ( for preview )

+## Commands
+* gulp sass: compiles sass
+* gulp devCompile:
+    * takes template, merges snippets and outputs to src/compiled
+    * takes compiled and sets inline styles to src/styled
+* gulp dev ( in sequence ):
+    * compiles sass
+    * takes template, merges snippets and outputs to src/compiled
+    * takes compiled and sets inline styles to src/styled
+* gulp prodCompile: takes template, merges snippets then sets inline styles to sends to templates/
+* gulp prod ( in sequence ):
+    * compiles sass
+    * takes template, merges snippets then sets inline styles to sends to templates/
+* gulp render: asks for template name in location of src/template/styled, asks for data file in location of data/ and renders for preview outputting to /src/rendered